hilbix/suid/README.md

 Why not `sudo`?

 - `sudo` becomes the parent of the called program.
 This is for additinal safety, because in former times you were able to send signals to `suid` programs.
-So the forked `suid` programs cannot access the PID of the caller (and `suid` does not forward this to the child either).
+So the forked `suid` programs cannot access the PID of the caller (and `sudo` does not expose the parent to the child either).

-- I hate it to use `sudo` to allow users to do things on system level.
-Also the `sudoers` file syntax is far from intuitive.
-It is far more easy to just invoke a command, and enable the command to sort it out.
+- I do not like `sudo` to allow users to do things on a system level.
+Also the `sudoers` file syntax is far from intuitive and the calling convention of `sudo` is ugly.
+Instead I think it is far more easy to wrap it like `suid` does and empower the called command to sort things out (safely).

-- This here is very easy to use, as it does not involve passwords (for now).
+- `suid` is very easy to use, as it does not involve passwords (for now).

-Is this secure?
+Is `suid` secure?

 - Hope so.
 I did my best to avoid common pitfalls.
 But no guarantees, though.

-- If you find a bug, please open an Issue at GitHub.
+- If you find a bug, please [open an Issue at GitHub](https://github.com/hilbix/suid/issues).

-- When sending pull requests, please stick to the license.
+- When sending pull requests, please stick to the "license".
 (This is, abandon all Copyright from what you wrote.)

+- `suid` does not automagically secure your wrappers in `/etc/suid.conf`, so do not use insecure directories like `/tmp/` (dirs with write access only from `root` should be ok).

 Other conf?

 - For security reasons `suid` only uses `/etc/suid.conf`.
+(In future `/etc/suid.conf.d/` might show up, too.)

 - It would be very difficult to allow several different `suid` wrappers with autoconfig.
 So only one is supported.